 First, understand how your prescription drug plan works.
 Some have three tiered co pays expressed in fixed dollar amounts for generics, preferred, and name brand drugs.
 Others request a co pay expressed as a percentage of the wholesale drug costs.
 When Lupron costs run to the high end of the range, a plan with 50% co pay leaves you with a $1,000 expense – even with insurance coverage.

 Using Schedule A deductions lifts the limits, but adds an expense floor before any tax savings assistance is realized.
-Your expenses are not deductible until reaching 7.5% of Adjusted Gross Income.
-That floor rises to 10% beginning in 2014.
+Your expenses are not deductible until reaching 10.0% of Adjusted Gross Income.
 When taking Lupron with IVF the deduction floor is one hidden advantage of IVF refund programs: the multiple cycle discounts help maximize your savings.